Welcome to our official guide to Aintree Racecourse.

 Aintree is a household name and is truly one of the top attractions in Merseyside.
 It’s a racecourse at the heart of a city and a racecourse that the world has fallen in love with.

-In 1839, the reputation of the race preceded itself, and with nearby Liverpool gaining a railway, spectators arrived in their droves.
+In 1839, the reputation of the Grand National preceded itself, and with nearby Liverpool gaining a railway, spectators arrived in their droves.
 This formed the first recorded Grand National race and the rest, as they say, is history.

-The course remains upgraded and refurbished but largely unchanged today, although spectator capacity now sits at 75,000, and there are considerably more amenities and facilities for those visiting and racing than there were in the 1800s!
+Aintree racecourse remains upgraded and refurbished by the Jockey Club but largely unchanged today, although spectator capacity now sits at 75,000, and there are considerably more amenities and facilities for those visiting and racing than there were in the 1800s!

 The Grand National Meeting